heyjhude-0/Ride-Register-WindowsForm-App/README.md

    - Recruit new TODA members
    - Update member details (Name, Age, Gender, Birthdate, Role)
    - Keep track on membership status (active/expired)
-   - Search and filter member records using the DataGrid View
+   - Search and filter member records using the DataGridView

   All member information is in the database tables Members and Memberships.